franktranvantu/Mastering-React/README.md

-# Multiple Components in Sync
+# Lifting the State Up